tahoe-lafs/magic-folder/docs/development.rst

     it MAY contain a reference to the version in which the bug was introduced.

 Fragment files MUST be placed in ``newsfragments`` and be named ``<ticket number>.<fragment type>``.
+You can preview the generated news content using ``tox -e draftnews``.

 Backwards Incompatible Changes
 ``````````````````````````````